 He couldn’t help but stare, wondering if he needed to do something or stand back and watch.

-Sensing movements behind him, he turned around to see that a man and woman—both wearing uniforms of the Mystiks guild—had jumped onto the stage.
+Sensing movement behind him, he turned around to see that a man and woman, both wearing uniforms of the Mystiks guild had jumped onto the stage.

 “Move away, boy!”
 The man shouted.

-Kaidus hastily retreated backwards, thankful at their arrival.
+Kaidus hastily retreated backward, thankful for their arrival.

 “…-nua!
 Azure Gale!!”
 The man invoked, and a powerful gust descended.
 Blowing away the steam, it revealed a water cyclone where the fire had been.